tormi/WunderWay/delivering-projects/backlogs-and-planning.md

 Sprint planning takes place in two halves.
 The first half (limited to 4 hours) is where the Product Owner selects and describes the stories and the objectives for the sprint.
 The objectives help the team understand why certain stories have been selected and helps them understand what they'll demonstrate at the end of the sprint.
 In the first session the team do high level estimates on the stories.

-In the second session (limited to 4 hours again), the team break the stories down into tasks and estimate those to make sure the original story estimates were correct.
+In the second session (limited to 4 hours), the team break the stories down into tasks and estimate those to make sure the original story estimates were correct.

 When the planning is complete and the team are happy with the stories for the sprint we finish the planning phase and move to development.